paranormallife/hvc/wp-content/plugins/block-lab/readme.txt

 == Description ==

 Gutenberg, the new WordPress editor, opens up a whole new world for the way we build pages, posts, and websites with WordPress.
 Block Lab makes it easy to harness Gutenberg and build custom blocks the way you want them to be built.
-Whether you want to implement a custom design, deliver unique functionality, or even remove your dependance on other plugins, Block Lab equips you with the tools you need to hit “Publish” sooner.
+Whether you want to implement a custom design, deliver unique functionality, or even remove your dependence on other plugins, Block Lab equips you with the tools you need to hit “Publish” sooner.

 == Features ==